-The state of Florida received \$126 million over two fiscal years (FY 2019 and 2020) through the State Opioid Response (SOR) grant program from the Department of Health and Human Services.
-While the program technically expired at the end of Fiscal Year 2020, Congress continues to fund it, as evidenced by the \$1.5 billion allocation in the appropriations bills that were signed into law in late 2020.
-SOR is a popular program because now it can be used for the full continuum of services for substance use disorders.
+To help respond to the public health impacts of opioids, the state of Florida received \$101 million over two fiscal years (FY 2023 and 2024) through the State Opioid Response (SOR) grant program from the Department of Health and Human Services.
+Congress provided the SOR program with \$1.75 billion in the FY 2023 omnibus appropriations bill and reauthorized the program through 2027.
+SOR is a popular program because it can be used for the full continuum of services for substance use disorders.